LikDev-256/Firefox-Installer_for_linux/README.md

 </table>

 ---
-## Needed help and contribution for testing
+Needed help and contribution for testing
 ## **Please report any issues to the issues in github**
 ---------------------------------------------------------

+Features to implement,
+- [ ] Add options to the script
+- [ ] Add a resume feature
+- [ ] Make it fail proof
+- [ ] Optimizations

 # Firefox Updater